-10 The range of relevant financial information students should know is extensive: how tax deductions affect earnings, requirements concerning the payment of taxes; how to interpret complicated sales offers (e.g., "buy 2 get 1 free") and compute the actual cost of products and services; how to use of checks and balance a checkbook, how to use credit cards and calculate interest charges; how loans and interest work and the nature and cost of interpret complicated sales of that the production of the products of the produc insurance.They should also have some knowledge of bankruptcy, financial risks and consequences of gambling
+^{7.} The range of relevant financial information students should know is extensive: how tax deductions affect earnings, requirements concerning the payment of taxes; how to interpret complicated sales offers (e.g., "buy 2 get 1 free") and compute the actual cost of products and services; how to use of checks and balance a checkbook, how to use credit cards and calculate interest charges; how loans and interest work and the nature and cost of insurance.
+They should also have some knowledge of bankruptcy, financial risks and consequences of gambling.